epam/inspecto/README.md

 #### Package structure

+There are 3 main modules of the Inspecto

+- inspecto - source code for Inspecto API;
+- rules - source code for RulesManager and rules;
+- utils - set of useful functions to support calculations;

-The package is built using IoC design principle to provide low coupling for dependencies (using DI technique).
+The modules "inspecto" and "rules" are built using IoC design principle to provide low coupling for dependencies (using DI technique).

 - processor